 2. The tenant must provide its new address when handing over the rental property.
 In addition, it is obligated to present its deregistration certificate to the landlord; in the event of a permitted subletting it must also present the subtenant's deregistration certificate to the landlord.

-3. If, at the end of the tenancy, the tenant does not offer the facilities with which it has provided the rental property to the landlord for takeover free of charge or if the landlord is not prepared to take them over (Section 13 Clause 3), the tenant is obligated to remove the facilities and to restore them to their original condition at its own expense.
+3. If, at the end of the tenancy, the tenant does not offer the furnishings or equipment which it has placed in the rental property to the landlord for takeover free of charge or if the landlord is not prepared to take them over (Section 13 Clause 3), the tenant is obligated to remove them and to restore the premises to their original condition at its own expense.

 However, the landlord reserves the right to avert the exercise of the right of removal at any time by paying reasonable compensation.
 If no agreement can be reached on the amount of compensation, a binding decision shall be made by an expert to be appointed by the competent chamber of industry and commerce.
 The costs shall be borne equally by the parties.

-4. If the rental property is returned late, the tenant shall pay the agreed rent or instead the rent customary in the locality for comparable rooms as compensation for the duration of the detinue.
+4. If the rental property is returned late, the tenant shall pay the agreed rent or, in the alternative, the rent customary in the locality for comparable rooms as compensation for the duration of the delay.
 The assertion of further damages is not excluded if the return is not performed due to circumstances for which the tenant is responsible.

 Section 28 Effectiveness of the Contractual Provisions